ecurrencyhodler/Litecoin-Resources/LTC Guides/LTC Lightning Network lnd Guide (Mac).md

 $ echo -e "rpcuser=litecoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > ~/Library/Application\ Support/Litecoin/litecoin.conf
 $ chmod 600 ~/Library/Application\ Support/Litecoin/litecoin.conf
 ```
-Next we have to edit the conf file we just created, so let’s open it:
+Next we have to edit the litecoin.conf file we just created, so let’s open it:
 ```
 $ open /Users/${USER}/Library/Application\ Support/Litecoin/
 ```
 Your finder window should pop up.
 Select litecoin.conf in the “Litecoin” folder.
 Open that with text edit by right clicking on litecoin.conf.
 You may have to look for it in "other."

 First, copy and paste the rpcuser and rpcpassword that's been automatically generated for you onto a separate word doc.
 You will need them later for the lnd.conf file.
-Then, copy the information below and paste it under your rpcuser and rpcpassword inside your litecoin.conf file.
+Then copy the information below and paste it under your rpcuser and rpcpassword inside your litecoin.conf file.
 ```
 txindex=1
 server=1